 In the event that any of Chondrial's suppliers or manufacturers fails to perform its obligations to Chondrial in relation to quality, timing or otherwise, or if Chondrial's supply of components or other materials becomes limited or interrupted for other reasons, Chondrial may be forced to manufacture the materials itself, for which Chondrial currently does not have the capabilities or resources, or enter into an agreement with another third party, which Chondrial may not be able to do on reasonable terms, if at all.
 In some cases, the technical skills or technology required to manufacture Chondrial's product candidates may be unique or proprietary to the original manufacturer and Chondrial may have difficulty, or there may be contractual restrictions prohibiting Chondrial from, transferring such skills or technology to another third party and a feasible alternative may not exist.
-These factors would increase Chondrial's reliance on such manufacturer or require Chondrial to obtain a license from such manufacturer in order to have another third party manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines.
+These factors would increase Chondrial's reliance on such manufacturer or require Chondrial to obtain a license from such manufacturer in order to have another third party manufacture its product candidates.
+If Chondrial is required to change manufacturers for any reason, it will be required to verify that the new manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines.
 The delays associated with the verification of a new manufacturer could negatively affect Chondrial's ability to develop product candidates in a timely manner or within budget.